ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 ```
  where `<changeme>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.

- For more information on jupyter-js-services, see https://github.com/jupyterlab/services.
+ For more information on jupyter-js-services, see [JupyterLab](https://github.com/jupyterlab/jupyterlab){: external}.

 3. Run the sample application.
 Enter the following command to run the Node client:
 ```